bsong070/Dashboard/README.md

 # Dashboard
-Dashboard for quick access to notes, to do tasks, and a quick news search for the morning
+Dashboard for quick access to notes, to do tasks, and a quick news search for the morning using Django and Python